LucianoAbreu97/AULA-REACT-NATIVE/README.md

 # AULA-REACT-NATIVE

->> npm install Yarn #Instalar Yarn dentro do NPM
+>> npm install Yarn #How to install Yarn
->> yarn create expo-app "Nome App" #Criação de Aplicação em Yarn
+>> yarn create expo-app "Nome App" #Create a app using expo
+>> code . #Open the project inside VisualStudioCode